seneca86/lesson_9/.lesson/instructions.md

 ### Keyword-only arguments

-Python let's you specify keyword-only arguments by placing a `*` after the positional arguments and before the obligatorily-named arguments.
+Python lets you specify keyword-only arguments by placing a `*` after the positional arguments and before the obligatorily-named arguments.

 ```python
 def naming(one, *, two):